caleksiev/OOP-Object-Oriented-Programming/README.md

 [Task](./Basic%20OOP/Task.pdf)

-The program present the basic principle in OOP - Encapsulation,Abstraction and creation of files in MarkDown format.
+The program present the some principles in OOP - Encapsulation,Abstraction and creation of files in MarkDown format.

 ### Advanced OOP

 [Task](./Advanced%20OOP/Task.pdf)

+The program present all basic principles in OOP design  - Encapsulation,Abstraction,Inheritance,Polymorphism, and creation of HTML files.